youyinnn/s2search/README.md

 - **samples:** a **key-value map** of sample data: the key is the sample data file name, the value should contains **a list of task**, every task should have the following configs:
   - **query:** the query which input to the s2search;
   - **masking_option_keys:** a list of keys for masking option, this can be refer to [here](https://github.com/youyinnn/s2search/blob/85b3ac3e854b8903f92134d32515ae8313e3725e/feature_masking.py#L4);
+  - **using_origin_from：**if you are defining a second task of a sample data, and the query of this new task are the same as some other task before, say `t3` is using `Machine Learning` query as `t1` does, you can use this config to clarify that `t3` can use the same origin files of `t1`.
+This will save you the time for duplicated computation.
+- **sample_from_other_exp: **this will let you reuse the data files that already exist in other folders.
+No need to copy a big data file again for the new experiments.

 ## Step 4.
 Run s2search and get the npy files